Two ‘exceptionally rare,’ previously unknown Rembrandt paintings discovered

-(The Hill) – Two “exceptionally rare” paintings by the renowned Dutch artist Rembrandt Van Rijn have been discovered in a private collection, and are now heading to auction where they’re expected to fetch between $6 and $10 million.
+(The Hill) — Two “exceptionally rare” paintings by the renowned Dutch artist Rembrandt Van Rijn have been discovered in a private collectio, and are now heading to auction where they’re expected to fetch up to $10 million.

 Pettifer said the works are previously unknown to art scholars and historians.